netxms/netxms-doc/adminguide/source/appendix.rst

 ===========

 .. glossary::
+  :sorted:

   Alarm Browser
     View, which shows all active alarms in the system and provides tools to interact with them.

+  Audit entry
+    An important user actions that is written to audit log.

   Entire Network
     Automatically generated object hierarchy that contains all nodes and IP subnets known to NetXMS.

+  Event

   GPL
     GNU General Public License.